DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/25-Bootstrap.Rmd

 ## Objectives

-1) Use the bootstrap to estimate the standard error of the sample statistic.
+1) Use the bootstrap to estimate the standard error of a sample statistic.

 2) Using bootstrap methods, obtain and interpret a confidence interval for an unknown parameter, based on a random sample.

 3) Describe the advantages, disadvantages, and assumptions behind bootstrapping for confidence intervals.

 ## Confidence intervals